Offset Crashes Cardi B's Show and Begs Her to Take Him Back

 Offset is taking drastic steps to get Cardi Bs attention as he continues his campaign to try and get back together with her.

 Less than two weeks ago, she announced that she and the fellow rapper, father of their baby girl, had split after one year of marriage.
 He has since taken steps to try to win her back.
-On Saturday, he crashed her headlining performance at the Rolling Loud Festival in Los Angeles, complete with a flower display and a cake displaying the plea "Take Me Back Cardi."
+On Saturday, he crashed her headlining performance at the Rolling Loud Festival in Los Angeles, complete with a cake and display of 2,000 white and red roses from Venus ET Fleur, worth $15,000, displaying the plea "Take Me Back Cardi."

 "I just wanna tell you I'm sorry, bro, in person, in front of the world," Offset told her, as the crowd cheered.
 "I love you.
 Whatever I gotta do to show you that, I'm there."